tylerauerbeck/my-dev.to/kubevirt/K8SVM/K8SVM.md

 chmod 700 id_rsa
 ```

-We can then test that we can connect to our vm with the following: `ssh fedora@10.244.1.11 hostname`.
+We can then test that we can connect to our VM with the following: `ssh fedora@10.244.1.11 hostname`.
 This should return you the hostname and look similar to this output:

 ```
 bash-4.4$ ssh fedora@10.244.1.11 hostname